 Inspired by the unique contemporary art scene in West Shanghai, our casual line of sportswear carries its own cachet that will be recognized by the color palette and design flourishes that inhabit this creative realm, Fiezi.
 In addition to the most popular casual pants, shirts, dresses, gym-wear, we are looking into the feasibility of including some casual footwear like boots & sneakers via licensing agreements with manufacturers.
 Currently available apparel includes accompanying items like skirts, sweaters, and accessories.
 There are also some specialty areas in development, including fleece, jackets and other outerwear, hats/caps.
 Digital marketing is underway in a video campaign focused on stylish exercise featuring matching sweatpants and hoodies.

 David Unger comments: This was a very prestigious venue, not only because of it's global significance, but also because it was cool to have a show here.
 As an agent working the Asian art scene, I represent artists in various media and many specifically requested that I attempt to place them here.
 A show here in Shanghai was definite bragging rights.
 One of my artists, Renee Wald, a screen print specialist and a huge Batman fan, was working on a superhero themed collection focused on Batman wearables - t shirts, sweatshirts, hoodies, gym wear, etc. The gallery principals were sold on the idea and even contributed from their own collections of Batman t shirts & other apparel.
 We were practically done with the planning - I even had a commitment from Moon At Midnight to sponsor it, since many of the sublimated prints on t shirts were available for purchase from them.
 But as word got out, we got a call from lawyers who demanded that we either pay for the right to use certain Batman images or remove them.
 Our lawyers were telling us we could proceed since we were not profiting from the public display, but management folded.
+Turns out there's a dark side around those who might want to claim ownership of the Dark Knight and those forces created an unnecessary fear of litigation that even Batman could not overcome.
 And Shanghai never got to experience Renee Wald's amazing Batman Forever show.

 Exhibits 2010 - 2011